tigellus/Markdown/4. Pulmonary Mechanical Ventilation/01. Introduction/Introduction to Mechanical Ventilation.md

 # Instructor-led lesson
 Please attend the instructor-led session.
 Continue the course once you completed the session.
+If you have not received information on how to access the Instructor-led lesson please contact your course responsible.

 # Mechanical Ventilation Recap & Case Studies